 Preserving Water Quality

-Midwest Pesticide Action Center is committed to protecting water resources by promoting healthy lawn and landscape practices.
+Midwest Pesticide Action Center protects water resources by promoting healthy lawn and landscape practices.
 Maintaining healthy rivers, streams, brooks, and lakes is vitally important to the health and wellbeing of the areas we inhabit, protecting wildlife, and securing safe, clean drinking water.

 Lawn to Lake

 The Great Lakes are a vital natural resource.
-They represent approximately 20 percent of the world’s fresh surface water and habitat for over 100 species of rare plants and animals.
+They represent approximately 20 percent of the world’s fresh surface water and provide habitat for more than 100 species of rare plants and animals.
 Additionally, 42 million people depend on the Great Lakes for their drinking water.
-Midwest Pesticide Action Center has partnered with Lawn to Lake, a regional collaboration to protect water resources in the Lake Michigan basin.
+Midwest Pesticide Action Center partners with Lawn to Lake, a regional collaboration, to protect water resources in the Lake Michigan basin.

 Our outreach and training program promotes healthier landscape practices to reduce pollution.
 With funding from the U.S. Environmental Protection Agency’s Great Lakes Restoration Initiative, Midwest Pesticide Action Center and its partners in the Lawn to Lake Program help professional landscapers, municipalities, and homeowners make better decisions in how they maintain their outdoor spaces.